Tillerpilot Tips and Safety Cautions

 YAWING

 Upwind a boat should be well-balanced, carrying on in a straight line with only minor adjustments of the helm.
 But off the wind, the simple-minded tillerpilot cannot anticipate the effect of waves and gusts.
-Using the “wind” setting, the apparent wind swings aft when a boat slows after a wave passes under it.
+Using the “Wind” setting, the apparent wind swings aft when a boat slows after a wave passes under it.
 The tillerpilot turns the boat to windward to compensate, the boat quickly accelerates, a following wave adds more acceleration, inducing yaw and pushing the stern to leeward, and then suddenly the boat is pointing way too high.
 The pilot makes a large leeward adjustment.
 But by this time the wave has passed, the boat has slowed, and the apparent wind has swung far aft again.
-The cycle repeats over and over, with the boat yawing through 30-40 degrees.
+The cycle repeats over and over, with the boat yawing through 30 to 40 degrees.
 The crew is dizzy and the pilot works itself to death.

-To stop this, set the pilot on “compass” and trim the sails with enough twist to tolerate a range of wind angles.
+To stop this, set the pilot on “Compass” and trim the sails with enough twist to tolerate a range of wind angles.
 The boat will still yaw with each passing wave, since the tillerpilot can anticipate waves and gusts like a human, but at least it will overreact less.

 Adjusting helm balance also helps.
 Just as the pilot benefits from helm balance going to windward, it helps to balance the boat off the wind.
 This means carrying a larger headsail, and reefing the main earlier than normal.
 For example, a reacher and reefed main will balance better and yaw less than a jib and full main.
 A large genoa and reefed main can be a good combination.
 A partially rolled genoa and a full main are a recipe for yawing.